davidrhoden/davidrhoden-basic-netlify/notes/nick-spitzer-disapproves-may-23-2026.md

 If you're unfamiliar with the NPR roots music show _American Routes_, hosted by Nick Spitzer, this complaint won't make any sense.

 I _like_ the music Nick Spitzer plays, _mostly_.
 I'll never enjoy bluegrass or Cajun music (the boring kind) like he seems to, but mostly he plays a lot of good music on his show.
 It's just that "seal of approval" I can't stand.
-Getting played on American Routs is like being told "Nick Spitzer, and the powers that be at NPR, approve of your music".
-I always picture him patting his knee along to, I don't know, Slim Harpo, or Lowell Fulson, and thinking, "I can really make these guys' posthumous careers by featuring them on my show about what I think it means to be truly American."
+Getting played on American Routes is like being told "Nick Spitzer, and the powers that be at NPR, _approve_ of your music".
+I always picture him patting his knee along to, I don't know, Slim Harpo, or Lowell Fulson, and thinking, "I can really make these guys' posthumous careers, by featuring them on my show about what I think it means to be truly American."
 His approval makes me like music I like LESS.

 The thing is, he does play good music.
 I just don't care for the framing.